-Textiles Portfolio/ evidence required at the time of submission advance in this category.
+Textiles Portfolio/evidence required at the time of submission

-A digital portfolio must include six pieces showing evidence of the following: Hard copies may be required in
+A digital portfolio must include six pieces showing evidence of the following:

-- Use of a variety of fabrics. - · Quality of finish and fit. - Use of a variety of advanced sewing techniques. - Creativity in adapting patterns to suit individual needs.
+- Use of a variety of fabrics. - Quality of finish and fit. - Use of a variety of advanced sewing techniques. - Creativity in adapting patterns to suit individual needs.